|Web.com standout features|

 There’s no need to use separate inventory management software either — Web.com includes stock management that automatically syncs as you add or sell products from your digital or physical warehouse.
 If you have multiple locations, Web.com supports that, too.

-According to Web.com’s pricing and plans page, every plan should include at least basic website analytics.
+Every plan has at least basic website analytics.
 You should be able to access reports to show how many site visitors you receive, page views, and where your visitors originated.
 There are two options to view these statistics: use AWStats through Web.com or add Google Analytics code to your website.
 Both options are free and typically easy to implement on any website.

 Although Web.com advertises 24/7 support, your results may vary.
 You can contact someone via live chat on the website or from your dashboard any time of the day or night.
 Other options include contacting sales and support from 7 a.m. to midnight Eastern Standard Time every day or looking up an answer through the help center.